GPTZero / 2025

 Reflection

-This experience showed me how design thinking applies beyond product interfaces — it can shape how people understand and trust technology through content.
-By blending UX research with marketing storytelling, I learned to:
+This experience showed me how design thinking applies beyond product interfaces — by blending UX research with marketing storytelling, I learned to:

 Ultimately, this project reinforced my passion for designing at the intersection of UX, marketing, and storytelling.